codeandwine/AdventureGame/README.md

 ## 2. Using random.choice method

 The game() was defined to have 3 variables inside.
 One contains a list of 'evil' spirits from the Mayan superstitions in Central America.
-Using the choice method found in random, it helps to randomly select an evil spirit to start the game each time the function game is called.
-The weapon is also passed into intro, as that is part of the 'randomness' of the game.
+Using the choice method found in random, it helps to randomly select an evil spirit as an enemy to start the game each time the function game is called.
+The weapon and enemy are passed into intro, as that is part of the 'randomness' of the game.

 ```Python
 def game():